 Areas to consider in the integrated care strategy

 Further integration provides an opportunity to enhance personalisation, choice and flexibility for people who draw on health and adult social care services, and the people that provide them.
-Integrated care partnerships should set out how they can support the delivery of personalised care that enhances quality of life and promotes independence across health and social care.
+ICPs should set out how they can support the delivery of personalised care that enhances quality of life and promotes independence across health and social care.
 This should identify solutions to enable services to join up around the individual holistically, so that their care is tailored to them to meet their current and future needs.

 The integrated care strategy could consider how specific types of support can enhance integration of services, such as the role that personalised advice can play in helping people to navigate the system; the use of self-directed support or highlighting ways of enhancing personalisation of care such as exploring new technologies and innovative models of care that can support a highly integrated and personalised experience of care, and pro-actively identify areas for improvement.